 Automation is a habit you have to build.
 It means regularly stepping back from your day-to-day workflow, noticing things that could be automated, then automating them.
 I've built this habit up, and I'm still surprised by how often I notice new optimizations I can make.
 But that only happened after I developed the habit.

 Step 1: Notice when a task is repetitive

 This might be the hardest part: noticing when a task should be automated.
 It's so easy to get caught up in your daily work and never question if things could be different.
-It's easy to complain about busywork—it's harder to actually do something about it.
+It's easy to complain about broken systems—it's harder to actually do something about it.

 The trick is to back up, look at the things you do every day, and ask yourself whether they're something a computer could do without your help.
-My colleague Hannah wrote a fantastic outline of when you should automate something.
-In summary, you should automate a task if:
+You should automate a task if: